-Constellation’s solution: Home health telehealth that provides an advanced level of care due to direct access to nurse practitioners (NPs), resulting in reduced hospitalizations, lower costs to providers, and better patient outcomes.
+Constellation’s solution: Home health telehealth that provides an advanced level of care due to direct access to nurse practitioners (NPs), resulting in reduced COVID exposure and rehospitalizations, lower costs to providers, and better patient outcomes.

-Below, Constellation discusses lessons learned through this new digital era and how providers can leverage telehealth to improve patient care and lower costs.
+Below, Constellation discusses lessons learned through this new digital era and how providers can leverage telehealth to provide better outcomes.

 “Advanced levels of care through telehealth is really the wave of the future.” —Judy Walsh

-Telehealth paired with telemonitoring allows home health and other providers to not only check in on patients, but assess and address patients’ needs more frequently than through in-person or in-office visits that increase exposure to communicable disease.
+Telehealth paired with telemonitoring allows home health and other providers to not only check in on patients but assess and address patients’ needs more frequently than through in-person or in-office visits that increase exposure to communicable disease.

-From pain to vital signs trending in the wrong direction, NPs can quickly assess what the patient needs—a change in medication, mobile diagnostics, an X-ray, or lab work.
+From COVID symptoms to vital signs trending in the wrong direction, NPs can quickly assess what the patient needs—lab work, a change in medication, mobile diagnostics, or an X-ray.
 Most care can be managed from home.

 “We found that we were able to manage things that otherwise would have needed to be addressed in an office visit,” Walsh says.
 “If not for our intervention, these patients would have gone to the emergency room.”